MESA hosts events and provides services to increase student involvement with campus and community environmental issues.

 Why Join MESA?

-- Stay connected with your fellow MES students and the greater surrounding community
+- Gain valuable connections with fellow MES students, MES Alumni, and the greater Evergreen-Thurston County community

-- Student Empowerment: MESA is a professional means of retaining students’ voices and opinions in the larger MES Program
+- Student Empowerment: MESA serves as a professional means of retaining students’ voices and opinions in the larger MES Program

-- Presence on campus: educate Evergreen about MES and local environmental issues
+- Presence on campus: educate the Evergreen community about the MES Program and local environmental issues

 - Networking opportunities with local organizations & businesses